Your credit report is not your credit score. That’s the first thing worth knowing.

 | Late payment you don’t remember | Verify it’s accurate — errors happen |

-| Authorized user account you didn’t agree to | Someone may have added themselves — act on it |
+| Authorized user account you didn’t agree to | You may have been added to an account without your knowledge |

 | Wrong personal information | Name, address, SSN errors can cause mix-ups with other people’s accounts |